-- 3.21 The child's place of residence is taken to be the parental home at which they normally reside, other than in the case of children fostered by a local authority, where either the parental address or that of a foster parent(s) may be used. - 3.22 Where a family have equal split residency arrangements and the child resides either in the same school catchment or lives in two catchment areas, parents must prioritise one address.
-Informal arrangements between parents will not be taken into consideration. - 3.23 Where a child lives for part of the week with one parent and for part of the week with the other parent, the address recognised by the Council for the purposes of an application for a school place is the one where the child lives for the majority of the week.
+- 3.21 The child's place of residence is taken to be the parental home at which they normally reside, other than in the case of children fostered by a local authority, where either the parental address or that of a foster parent(s) may be used. - 3.22 Kingsway where a family have equal split residency arrangements and the child resides either in the same school catchment or lives in two catchment areas, parents must prioritise one address.
+Informal arrangements between parents will not be taken into consideration.

+All other Schoos within the Trust where a family have equal split residency arrangements the parents must prioritise one address.
+Informal arrangements between - parents will not be taken into consideration. - 3.23 Where a child lives for part of the week with one parent and for part of the week with the other parent, the address recognised by the Council for the purposes of an application for a school place is the one where the child lives for the majority of the week.
 That is the address where the child permanently spends at least three 'school' nights (i.e. Sunday, Monday, Tuesday, Wednesday or Thursday) will be taken to be the place of residence. - 3.24 Where parents cannot agree a single address, they may need to seek legal advice (see paragraph 3.16 above). - 3.25 Addresses of other relatives or friends will not be considered as the place of residence, even if the child stays there for all or part of the week.
 Evidence that the child's place of residence is permanent may also be sought and this should prove that the child lived at the address at the time of the application.
 Informal arrangements between parents will not be taken into consideration.